NEUAnalyses/HHWWgg_Tools/README.md

 - [HHWWgg Development](https://github.com/atishelmanch/flashgg/tree/HHWWgg_dev)
 - [HHWWgg MicroAOD Production](https://github.com/atishelmanch/flashgg/tree/HHWWgg_Crab)

-The purpose of this repository is to create private monte carlo samples for the HH->WWgg analysis.
-Main features:

-1) Private MC production with centralled produced gridpacks
-2) Creation of NMSSM gridpacks for HH analyses
-3) Creation of pythia fragments interfaced with a MadGraph gridpack
+See repository features below after "Cloning the Repository".

-# Cloning the Repository
+## Cloning the Repository

 After moving to your desired working directory, the cloning should be done with: